THE BUSINESS BLACKLIST: If You’re Doing Any of These 6 Things, STOP IMMEDIATELY.

 3. Speaking of Paypal, get rid of those horrid Paypal Buy Now buttons on your website.

-It’s assumed that since Paypal is so big, and their name is reputable, that their Buy Now buttons will make you look reputable, too, right?
+It's assumed that since Paypal is so big, and their name is reputable, that their Buy Now buttons will make you look reputable, too, right?
 Wrong, Jack.
-These buttons are the mark of an amateur who doesn’t have a professional web designer, and they’re ruining your credibility.
-And while I sincerely love Paypal for its capabilities…HEY PAYPAL: Step it up in 2014 with some more modern button selections for the poor souls who don’t have the Brandgasm 101 DIY kit and need to rely on you to save their
+These buttons are the mark of an amateur who doesn't have a professional web designer, and they're ruining your credibility.
+And while I sincerely love Paypal for its capabilities…HEY PAYPAL: Step it up this year with some more modern button selections.

 4. If you have a standard business practice you know your clients won't be thrilled about, don't hide it in the contract and hope they don't notice, or innocently forget to mention it unless it comes up.